richtabor/MerlinWP/README.md

 # [Merlin WP](https://merlinwp.com)
 #### Better WordPress Theme Onboarding

 Merlin WP is my stab at addressing the tedious and exhausting WordPress theme setup and onboarding process.
 It makes installing a new WordPress theme, its recommended WordPress plugins, Customizer settings, widgets, and demo content, an exciting and gratifying user experience.

-Read about it here: https://richtabor.com/merlin-wp
+Read about Merlin WP here: https://richtabor.com/merlin-wp

+## Beta & Testing

+Merlin WP is currently in beta, it's not suggested to use Merlin WP in live products just yet.
+There's still a few kinks and features to be added.
+If you run into anything, raise an [issue](https://github.com/richtabor/MerlinWP/issues) and let's work on it.

+In the package, I've included a fork of one of my themes, [York Pro](https://themebeans.com/themes/york-pro), with Merlin WP already integrated.
+If you want to run a live test of Merlin WP, install this theme anywhere and give it a spin.

 ## License

 Merlin WP has three kinds of licenses: open-source, commercial, and OEM.
+The commercial and OEM licenses will be available once Merlin WP is out of beta.

 ### 1. Open Source License